bigjosh/Voyant-test-board/README.md

 Note that currently all SPI ports run at 1MHz to reduce the chances of signal quality problems, but this can be increased on any or all ports with changes to the firmware.

+### Digital out targets

+These are general purpose digital pins that can output either 0 volts or 3.3 volts.
+They are each capable of sinking or sourcing up to 10mA.
+Digital outputs are all initialized to `0` on power up.

+They are listed in the [IO target tags table](#IO-target-tags) and are controlled using the [digital IO set command](#Digital-IO-Set-Request) below.

 ## API